Contra: Legacy of War

 Coming off the back of Hard Corps Contra enjoyed a new wave of popularity and quality.
 That game was one of the best action games of that era and raised the bar for its genre.
 Going into the 32-bit era expectations were high for a follow-up.
 Can you imagine what a 2d Contra on the Saturn and PlayStation would have looked like?
 We would have to continue using our imaginations as that is not what we would receive.
 Contra: Legacy of War went 3d and completely fails at a fundamental level.
 This is possibly the worst game in the series and would send it down a dark path before it would get better.

-Legacy of War was not developed internally at Konami but by European developer Appaloosa.
+Legacy of War was not an internal Konami project but comes from European developer Appaloosa.
 Aside from that first it was also the first to go multiplatform and in 3d.
 In fact the game has an optional 3d mode and came with those ridiculous “3d” glasses popular in the 80s.
 Too bad all of that effort is wasted on a bad game.

 Like Contra Hard Corps you have a choice between four characters.
 Ray Powered returns from that game and is joined by Tasha, Bubba, and CD-288, a robot.
 Each differs in terms of movement speed and jumping height although it largely doesn’t matter.
-The unique weapon load outs also return although here the machine gun and flamethrower are shared between all characters.
+The unique weapon load outs also return although here all characters share the machine gun and flamethrower.
 Once again as cool as it sounds your choice is superfluous as the game has problems.

 Legacy of War 095 Legacy of War 022 Legacy of War 071 Legacy of War 094